qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

   Ignore the occurrence of global symbols.
 This @ hint has two implications:

   * Don't warn about if the symbol is unknown (i.e. is not in any known library or a known built-in), i.e. it influences the lint system.
-  * Don't include the symbol in the build, i.e. it influences the compiler system, doesn't follow the symbol's dependencies.
+  * Don't include the symbol in the build, i.e. it influences the compiler system, which also doesn't follow the symbol's dependencies.

 **Syntax**